 search.
-(1) The county or tribal agency shall follow the requirements for criminal history and child abuse record search that are contained in s.
+(1) The certification agency shall follow the requirements for criminal history and child abuse record search that are contained in s.
 48.685, Stats., and ch.
 DHS 12, and the crimes table incorporated into ch.
-DHS 12, and shall apply the standards that apply to licensed child care facilities, except the county or tribal agency shall require any prospective or current employee, contractor under the control of the certified child care operator, volunteer, or non-client resident to submit the completed background information form to the county or tribal agency prior to initial certification and recertification.
-In applying the provisions relating to rehabilitation decisions, all decisions and review procedures shall be made and conducted by the county or tribal agency.
+DHS 12, and shall apply the standards that apply to licensed child care facilities, except the certification agency shall require any prospective or current employee, contractor under the control of the certified child care operator, volunteer, or non-client resident to submit the completed background information form to the certification agency prior to initial certification and recertification.
+In applying the provisions relating to rehabilitation decisions, all decisions and review procedures shall be made and conducted by the certification agency.